TobiasMadsen/TobiasMadsen.github.io/src/pages/winning-the-school-lottery/index.md

 ---
 layout: post
 title: Winning the School Lottery
 subtitle: The Danish Ministry of Education has now paid out bonuses to the schools participating in the school initiative.
 They claim that 400 students were improved as a result.
-This number does however not hold up.
+However, this number does not hold up.
 author: "Tobias Madsen"
 tags: [statistics, politics]
-date: "2018/11/01"
+date: "2018/11/09"
 image: "./detektor.jpg"
 ---